 - Request access to your personal information (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it.
-If this request is made then the data will be provided to you within four weeks of the request (or such other time period as applicable under local legislation).
+If this request is made then the data will usually be provided to you within four weeks of the request (or such other time period as applicable under local legislation).

 11.3 No fee usually required

 You will not usually have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.